Top FinTech Companies in the UK to Know About in 2023

 - Strong regulatory compliance: Landbay is authorized and regulated by the Financial Conduct Authority in the UK, providing peace of mind for investors and borrowers alike.

-One of UK fintech unicorns FNZ is a wealth management platform that provides technology and investment solutions to financial institutions globally.
+One of the UK fintech unicorns FNZ is a wealth management platform that provides technology and investment solutions to financial institutions globally.
 Its platform allows financial advisers and institutions to offer customized investment solutions to their clients, helping them achieve their financial goals.

 - Founded in 2004